-The principle of "last in, first out" spelled out in section 20.1(b) is subject to all factors of relative merit, including skill, ability, and reliability.
+The principle of “last in, first out,” spelled out in section 20 (1) (b), “shall be adopted… subject to all factors of relative merit, including skill, ability and reliability.”
 Again, it is only management that determines the parameters to use.
-Besides, the ability and disability clauses have made it easier for management to disengage union leaders at will in some organizations.
-Though section 1(c) of the Labour Law directs the employer to use its best endeavors to negotiate redundancy payments to any discharged worker who is not protected by regulations made under subsection (2) of this section, most employers would have paid what they thought was ideal, into the disengaged workers' account before commencing discussions.
-The Labour Law on redundancy permits employers to inform the union of any impending redundancy merely.
-However, it encouraged management to use its best endeavor to negotiate a redundancy package in the same breath.
-It did not stipulate whether the negotiation should be with the employee representatives or directly with the disengaged employees.
-This is also likely to be interpreted to mean that only employees not captured by any collective bargaining agreement should have the privilege to embark on any negotiation (for a sample of a collective bargaining agreement see Appendix A) under this clause.
-This clause also presupposes that management is no obligation to subject the consultation on redundancy to any time limit conclusively.
+The ability and disability clauses have made it easier for management to disengage union leaders at will in some organizations.
+Although section 20 (1) (c) of the Labour Act directs the employer to use its “best endeavors to negotiate redundancy payments to any discharged workers who are not protected by regulations made under subsection (2) of this section,” most employers would have paid what they thought was ideal into the disengaged workers’ account before commencing discussions.
+The Labour Act on redundancy permits employers to merely inform the union of any impending redundancy.
+However, as noted above, the law encourages management to use its best endeavors to negotiate a redundancy package in the same breath.
+It does not stipulate whether the negotiation should be with the employee representatives or directly with the disengaged employees.
+This is also likely to be interpreted to mean that only employees not captured by any collective bargaining agreement should have the privilege of embarking on any negotiation (for a sample of a collective bargaining agreement see Appendix A).
+This clause also presupposes that management is under no obligation to impose a time limit on the consultation on redundancy.
 There are examples of management informing the union leaders on a Friday while the letters were ready for distribution on a Monday.
 That cannot be said to be fair.
-That also cannot be the intendment of the crafters of the law.
-The only way to ensure equity and justice to all stakeholders is to review this clause, and the unions should not wait for management to kick start the review process.
+And it cannot have been the intention of the crafters of the law.
+The only way to ensure equity and justice for all stakeholders is to review this clause, and the unions should not wait for management to kick-start the review process.

-The face of the oil and gas industry in Nigeria has changed for the worse in the last five years.
-Nigeria quota of oil production was 3 million barrels per day in 2011, but barely able to produce up to 2.3millions barrels per operating day as at that time.
-From 2015, production fell below 1.5 million barrels per day because of the vandalism of petroleum pipelines and crude, sabotage by the militants operating in the Niger Delta region under the guise of protesting the under-development of the Niger Delta and seeking greater resource control of the resources from the oil-producing area.
-Oil theft has also been on the increase.
-These have led to an astronomical rise in the operating expenditure portfolios of the oil and gas companies.
+The face of the oil and gas industry in Nigeria has changed for the worse in the past 5 years.
+Nigeria’s quota of oil production was 3 million barrels per day in 2011, but the sector was barely able to produce 2.3 million barrels per operating day at that time.
+From 2015, production fell below 1.5 million barrels per day because of the vandalism of petroleum pipelines, increases in the theft of crude, and sabotage by the militants operating in the Niger Delta region under the guise of protesting the underdevelopment of the delta and seeking greater control of the resources in the oil-producing area.
+These conditions have led to an astronomical rise in the operating expenditures of the oil and gas companies.